 Carrot Pest & Diseases

+No carrot planting guide would be complete without mentioning pests and diseases.
 Like any other plant, carrots can be affected by pests and diseases.
 The main pest is the carrot fly and the main disease that affects carrots is carrot leaf blight.

 Diseases that affect carrots